Dodge Durango SRT, F-22-inspired F-150 Raptor, Subaru WRX STI Type RA: This Week’s Top Photos

 Ford F-150 Raptor inspired by F-22 built for 2017 EAA AirVentureEnlarge Photo

-The annual Experimental Aircraft Association AirVenture aircraft show in Oshkosh, Wisconsin is just around the corner, and Ford will once again be auctioning off a custom vehicle for charity at the event.
+The annual Experimental Aircraft Association AirVenture aircraft show in Oshkosh, Wisconsin is just around the corner, and Ford will once again auction off a custom vehicle for charity at the event.
 Unlike previous years, though, this year Ford has selected its F-150 Raptor as the donor for the custom ride.

 Subaru WRX STI Type RA NBR at Goodwood Festival of SpeedEnlarge Photo